-Though rules vary per state, almost all require employers to provide workers comp insurance for their employees.
+Though workers comp rules vary per state, almost all require employers to provide workers comp insurance for their employees.
 But self-employed individuals are usually left to fend for themselves.

-You see, workers’ compensation is designed to protect people from financial distress caused by a work-related injury.
+Workers’ compensation is designed to protect people from financial distress caused by work-related injury and illness.
 It’s an assurance that even if you get injured and can’t work, you’ll still be able to meet your living expenses and pay for medical bills.

 If you’re a business owner with no employees, a work-related injury can mean temporarily closing your business.
-While for independent contractors, it can lead to lost contracts and even lawsuits.
-If you don’t have workers comp insurance, you’re basically putting yourself at risk of financial ruin.
+As for independent contractors, getting injured can lead to lost contracts and even lawsuits.
+If you don’t have workers’ comp insurance, you’re basically putting yourself at risk of financial ruin.
 You won’t get any help with medical expenses or receive compensation for lost wages.

-Even if you already have personal insurance, they may not cover work-related injuries.
-So getting workers comp insurance on top of that is always a good idea.
+Even if you already have personal or business insurance, they may not cover work-related injuries.
+So getting workers’ compensation insurance on top of that is always a good idea.
 With enough funds for medical expenses and lost wages, it won’t be that hard to keep your business afloat or keep to contract deadlines while you’re recovering from your injuries.

-In general, workers comp insurance for self-employed individuals is optional.
+In general, workers compensation insurance for independent contractors and business owners is optional.
 But some states require individuals in high-risk industries to get one even if they don’t have anyone working for them.

 In Florida, for example, sole proprietors and partners in the construction industry need to have workers comp coverage.
 Otherwise, they can’t get permits and may even have to pay penalties.
 They are not eligible for exemption unlike their counterparts in non-construction industries.
 California workers’ comp laws also require every self-employed worker to get workers’ compensation insurance for themselves.

 Definitely!
-Most insurance companies offer workers comp coverage for self-employed individuals.
-Some states also have a state-sponsored Workers Compensation Fund which allows coverage for self-employed contractors.
+Most insurance companies offer workers’ compensation insurance for the self-employed.
+Some states also have a state-sponsored Workers Compensation Fund which allows coverage for individual contractors.